-- Level 1 Quoted prices (unadjusted) on active markets for identical assets or liabilities - Level 2 Other inputs than quoted prices included in level 1, that are not directly observable but where the value is derived from - Level 3 Inputs for the asset or liability concerned based to a significant extent on not directly observable market inputs, i.e. there is no active market for identical investments, such as property values
+- Level 1 Quoted prices (unadjusted) on active markets for identical assets or liabilities. - Level 2 Other inputs than quoted prices included in level 1, that are not directly observable but where the value is derived from prices in an active market. - Level 3 Inputs for the asset or liability concerned based to a significant extent on not directly observable market inputs, i.e. there is no active market for identical investments, such as property values.